 HOW TO GET THERE

-The Leaning Tower of Pisa is located about 1.8 kilometers away from the Pisa Centrale train station, or about 25 minutes on foot.
-The closest bus station is in Via Contessa Matilde 62, about 250 meters away, on the bus Lines 21 and Navetta E.
+The Leaning Tower of Pisa is located about 1.8 kilometers away from the Pisa Centrale railway station, or about 25 minutes on foot.
+The closest bus stop is in Via Contessa Matilde 62, about 250 meters away, on the bus Lines 21 and Navetta E.